Aeolus Gyrocopter

 To fly

-1. Activate SAS and hit the Brakes
+1. Activate SAS and engage the Brakes

 Notes / Revisions